As a plugin writer, I cannot export my Publication to POSIX filesystems

 But what is the point of allowing a repo version that can't be published?
 That's why I tend to already let validation fail.
 And, as noted above by @daviddavis, this also solves the problem for plugins that have no publication.

-#12 Updated by daviddavis about 1 month ago
+#12 Updated by daviddavis 3 months ago

 Last week we discussed this problem and came to the conclusion that we need to add this validation to two places:

 1. Repo version creation